The task you keep avoiding is probably the one that matters most

 Mistake 1: Picking the wrong frog

-Your frog is the task with the highest impact that you’re most likely to avoid.
+Your frog is the task with the highest impact that you are most likely to avoid.
 It isn’t necessarily the task you dislike most.
 Sometimes an unpleasant task (expense reports) is low-impact, yet a moderately uncomfortable one (making a difficult phone call that unblocks a project) is high-impact.
 The ABC method helps you distinguish between discomfort and importance.
+One pattern worth admitting honestly: it is easy to spend months on tasks that are hard but low-impact, like long reports nobody reads, while the genuinely consequential task you keep flinching from sits untouched.
+Difficulty is not the same as importance, and the frog is defined by importance.

 Mistake 2: Choosing a frog that takes all day